Chinese court dismisses water pollution lawsuit

 The government has already blamed a crude oil leak from a pipeline owned by a unit of China National Petroleum Corp for the presence of benzene.

-Lanzhou city authorities said on Friday they found 200 micrograms of benzene per litre of water.
+Lanzhou city authorities said on Friday they found 200 micrograms of benzene per liter of water.
 The national safety standard is 10 micrograms.

-Lanzhou, a heavily industrialised city of 3.6 million people in the northwestern province of Gansu, ranks among China's most polluted centres.
+Lanzhou, a heavily industrialized city of 3.6 million people in the northwestern province of Gansu, ranks among China's most polluted centers.

 Wang Canfa, an environmental law professor who runs the Center for Pollution Victims in China, told Reuters before Monday's ruling that courts rarely accept lawsuits filed by people exposed to pollution.